 Method Reference: Methods for the Determination of Inorganic Substances in Environmental Samples, EPA 600/R 93/100, August 1993: Method 350.1, Revision 2.0

 Method Descriptor: At alkaline pH, ammonia in the sample reacts with hypochlorite (HClO-), as previously liberated from dichloroisocyanurate.
 The chloramine formed then reacts with salicylate, at pH at least 12.6, in presence of nitroferricyanide.
-During static incubation at 40oC, a blue-green indophenol dye forms, which is measured photometrically at 660nm.
+During static incubation at 40°C, a blue-green indophenol dye forms, which is measured photometrically at 660nm.

-Preservation Method: Samples are filtered with gf/f filters, and preserved with 1.8 ml of 1N H2SO4 and stored at 4C .
+Preservation Method: Samples are filtered with gf/f filters, and preserved with 1.8 ml of 1N H2SO4 and stored at 4C.
 Samples are analyzed within 28 days